avionbg/save_close_ce/README.md

 # save_close_ce

-Add save and close button!
+Add save and close button to TYPO3 backend content editing.

 ## What does it do?